-This function can be used by a gen_server to explicitly send a reply to a client that called call or multi_call, when the reply cannot be defined in the return value of Module:handle_call/3.
+This function can be used by a gen\server to explicitly send a reply to a client that called call or multi\call, when the reply cannot be defined in the return value of Module:handle\call/3.

 Client must be the From argument provided to the callback function.
-Reply is an arbitrary term, which will be given back to the client as the return value of call or multi_call.
+Reply is an arbitrary term, which will be given back to the client as the return value of call or multi\call.

-enter_loop(Module, Options, State, ServerName, Timeout) ->
+enter\loop(Module, Options, State)

-''' enter_loop(Module, Options, State, Timeout) -> enter_loop(Module, Options, State, ServerName) -> '''
+enter\loop(Module, Options, State, ServerName) enter\loop(Module, Options, State, Timeout) enter\loop(Module, Options, State, ServerName, Timeout)

-Makes an existing process into a gen_server.
-The calling process will enter the gen_server receive loop and become a gen_server process.
-The process must have been started using one of the start functions in proc_lib, see proc_lib(3).
+Makes an existing process into a gen\server.
+Does not return, instead the calling process will enter the gen\server receive loop and become a gen\server process.
+The process must have been started using one of the start functions in proc\lib, see proc\lib(3) [page 248].
 The user is responsible for any initialization of the process, including registering a name for it.

-This function is useful when a more complex initalization procedure is needed than the gen_server behaviour provides.
+This function is useful when a more complex initilization procedure is needed than the gen\server behaviour provides.

-ServerName, Module and Options have the same meanings as when calling gen_server:start[link]/3,4.
-However, if a ServerName is specified, the process must have been registered accordingly before this function is called, otherwise the process is terminated.
+Module, Options and ServerName have the same meanings as when calling gen\server:start[\link]/3,4 [page 188].
+However, if ServerName is specified, the process must have been registered accordingly before this function is called.

-State and Timeout have the same meanings as in the return value of Module:init/1.
+State and Timeout have the same meanings as in the return value of Module:init/1 [page ??].
 Also, the callback module Module does not need to export an init/1 function.